h0tk3y/inner-fs/README.md

 # InnerFS
-A basic implementation of an in-file file system with Java NIO file system interface in Kotlin. **Work in progress**
+A basic implementation of an in-file file system with Java NIO file system interface in Kotlin.

 ## Design

-The design is quite simple and straightforward: all the data is arranged in *blocks*, and there's even no special *master* or *root* records or anything similar to what you can see in popular file systems.
+The design is quite simple and straightforward: all the data is arranged in *blocks*, and there's even no special *master* or *root* records or anything redundant for a simple file system.

 Blocks form linked lists: each block points to the next block (if any) of the file or directory which it belongs to, this *next block location* is stored inside the block's *header* (in its beginning).
 The header is followed by the *data*.